tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/io_ops.md

     The keys of the dict must match the dense_keys of the feature.
 *  <b>`dense_shapes`</b>: A list of tuples with the same length as `dense_keys`.
     The shape of the data for each dense feature referenced by `dense_keys`.
+    Required for any input tensors identified by dense_keys whose shapes are anything other than [] or [1].
 *  <b>`name`</b>: A name for this operation (optional).

 ##### Returns: